whatsthehubbub/rippleeffect/Readme.md

 Dev Environment Usage
 =====================
-Your dev environment runs a VirtualBox instance.
+Your dev environment runs a VirtualBox instance where the checkout you just did is mapped into.
+Any files you change on your machine are mirrored into the virtual machine and vice versa.
+The dev server runs on the virtual machine and forwards its ports to your local machine.

 You can interface with your VM using the [vagrant](http://docs.vagrantup.com/v2/getting-started/index.html) command.
 The commands you'll most often use are `vagrant up` and `vagrant halt`.

+To be up and running do this:

+* vagrant up
+* fab syncdb; fab migrate; fab runserver;
+* Access your environment with: http:127.0.0.1:8000

+When you're done stop your virtual machine with `vagrant halt` though you shouldn't really notice it and it will disappear on next reboot.

 To get a list of available commands

 	fab -l

 To run your django dev server: